kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1 -  Describe/Sprint 1 - The Digital Services Landscape.md

 Explanation: Digital services can be deployed on a mobile phone using your data plan.

-2. It sounds like only adults can be end users of digital servies since it's for finding important information or filling out forms.
+2. It sounds like only adults can be end users of digital services since it's for finding important information or filling out forms.

 - [[ ]] True
 - [[X]] False